A world away – right on our doorstep

 And for foodies keen to discover culinary treasures and farm-to-fork freshness, the Isle of Wight’s exceptional local larder is packed with sensational flavours that tell the story of the island’s rich agricultural and maritime heritage.

-The island’s garlic is so famous, it has a cult following and its own festival!
+The island’s garlic is now so famous, it has a cult following and its own garlic festival held annually in August.

 The Garlic Farm also owns Wild Island, which creates delicious dressings and fruit-infused vinegars like blackberry balsamic that will lift a salad to dizzying new heights!